advanced-security/sbom-generator-action/README.md

 2. Change to that directory and run `npm install -g .`  to install this CLI locally
 2. Run `sbom-generator "githubtoken" "owner/name"` where githubtoken is a legacy GitHub token with repository read permission and owner/name matches a GitHub repository.
 Alternatively, this script will automatically populate those values from the `GITHUB_TOKEN` and `GITHUB_REPOSITORY` environment variables.

-## License
+# License
-This repository is licensed under the MIT License.
+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](LICENSE.md) for the full terms.